 GREAT BLUE FLOWERS

-Following are some outstanding blue flowers, all photographed at Longwood Gardens’ spectacular ‘Winter Blues’ exhibit on view now through the end of March.
+Following are some outstanding blue flowers, all photographed at Longwood Gardens’ spectacular ‘Winter Blues’ exhibit.
 See if some of them don’t work in your own garden!

 Himalayan blue poppy ‘Linghom’

 HYDRANGEA MACROPHYLLA ‘NIKKO BLUE’ is a great shrub for the semi-shade border, big blue blooms in early summer.
 Blooms on old wood.

 Hydrangea macrophylla ‘Nikko Blue’

 BLUE COLEUS, Plectranthus thyrsoideus, also known as Bush coleus, is a member of the mint family.
 Originally from Africa, it is grown primarily as an annual in our area.